exileum/xenforo-to-gh-discussions/README.md

 ### Getting GitHub Category IDs

-You need to map your XenForo forum node IDs to GitHub Discussion category IDs in the `NodeToCategory` map.
+You need to map your XenForo forum node IDs to GitHub Discussion category IDs in the configuration.
 Here are several ways to find the category IDs:

 #### Method 1: GitHub CLI (Recommended)